-\St. Paul traditional classes which meet once per week generally meet 14 times, 3 hours per week.
+\St. Paul traditional classes that meet once per week generally meet 14 times, 3 hours per week.
 Instructors are asked to use a variety of distributed learning tools to continue the course experience throughout the Reading Weeks.
-Traditional classes do not meet during the Reading Weeks.
+Traditional and SemPM classes do not meet during the Reading Weeks.